Torquay: Governance

-Historically, Torquay was in the ancient parish of Tormoham.
+Historically Torquay was in the ancient parish of Tormoham.
 Until 1835 the parish was controlled by the landowners and the vestry, in the same way as most rural areas.
-More urban forms of local government began in 1835 when improvement commissioners were appointed for the parish.
+More urban forms of local government began in 1835, when improvement commissioners were appointed for the parish.
 The unelected commissioners were replaced in 1850 with an elected local board.
 One of the local board's first projects was to build a town hall on Union Street, which was completed in 1852.

 In May 1876 the Tormoham Local Board voted to change its name to the Torquay Local Board, acknowledging that Torquay was by then the more commonly used name for the town; it was said that having a different official name had been causing confusion.
-In 1892, Torquay was made a municipal borough, governed by a corporate body officially called the "mayor, aldermen and burgesses of the borough of Torquay", but generally known as the corporation or the town council.
+In 1892 Torquay was made a municipal borough, governed by a corporate body officially called the 'mayor, aldermen and burgesses of the borough of Torquay' but generally known as the corporation or the town council.

 The borough was enlarged in 1900 to take in the neighbouring parish of St Marychurch and the Chelston area from the neighbouring parish of Cockington.
 The rest of Cockington was absorbed into the borough in 1928.
 In 1911 a new town hall was built at Castle Circus.

-In 1968 the borough of Torquay, the urban districts of Paignton and Brixham, and the parish of Churston Ferrers were all abolished.
-A county borough called Torbay was created to cover the whole area (with some adjustments of the boundaries to neighbouring parishes at the same time).
-As a county borough, Torbay was administratively independent from Devon County Council.
+In 1968 the borough of Torquay, the urban districts of Paignton and Brixham and the parish of Churston Ferrers were all abolished.
+A county borough called Torbay was created to cover the whole area (with some adjustments of the boundaries with neighbouring parishes at the same time).
+As a county borough Torbay was administratively independent of Devon County Council.
 Six years later, in 1974, local government was reformed again, with Torbay becoming a non-metropolitan district and Devon County Council providing county-level services to the area again.
 Torbay regained its independence from the county council in 1998 when it was made a unitary authority.
 Torbay remains part of the ceremonial county of Devon for the purposes of lieutenancy.